Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_45.png
     :align: center

-:red:`In this step, if you did not cover tape to the holes before, you can turn off Load S1 to install the screw.
+:combo:`red font-bolder:In this step, if you did not cover tape to the holes before, you can turn off Load S1 to install the screw.
 After the screw is installed, turn on the Load S1.`

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_46.png
     :align: center